 Be Professional.
 Your resume needs to be designed to look like it belongs in the C-Suite.
 Whether that’s your goal or not, a resume needs to have the air of professionalism.
 Consider the layout, design, font, styling and color.
 Trends like bookmark styles, virtually interactive or graphic embedding are common 6 Figure styles.

 Be Special.
 What is going to make your resume grab the reader’s attention?
 How do you stand apart from your competition?
 To answer these questions, once again you need to think differently.
 This is where infusing your personal brand can help you educate the reader as to why no one else can do what you do and why you should be paid big bucks to do it!

 Be Patient.
 Your resume won’t be built overnight, nor will it ever be perfect (we’re human after all).
 Rather, a killer resume is ever-evolving and changes with time, trends and the needs of an organization.
 An eye-catching resume is a like a fine bottle of wine (bear with me here).
 It takes time to cultivate and needs to breathe a while before making any final flourishes and serving it to the reader.
 Believe me, the next day after you design your killer resume, you’ll have a few new inspirations to incorporate.

 Be Open.
 Don’t send it off without asking someone to review your work.
 Be open to feedback and consider their suggestions.
 You don’t have to take every piece of advice, but look for common denominators.
 If everyone thinks your formatting is questionable, take it under serious advisement.

 Be Flexible.
 It’s important to have a resume in all formats –Word, PDF and electronic.
-You need your document to make it through the ATS and on to the decision makers.
+You need to get your resume to make it through the applicant tracking system and on to the decision makers.

 Be Ready.
 You never know when the right opportunity will come along and you want to be ready.
-Let’s get started today designing a killer resume that will be ready at a moment’s notice to help you stand apart from the competition.
+Let’s get started today designing a killer resume (and a personally brand career portfolio) that will be ready at a moment’s notice to help you stand apart from the competition.